raindevelopment/ca/README.md

 rain's Containerized Applications can be run on any device and have multiple advancements.

 ## What can they do?
-- they are written in Ruby
+- they are written in Rednik
 - they are containerized but still run native
 - they are layered